Allerton Hall

-Allerton Hall is in Clarke's Gardens, Allerton, Lancashire, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
-Built in 1736 for the Hardman family, the house has a long history dating to the Medieval period.
-Allerton Hall was rented by Charles Prioleau, a Confederate cotton merchant during the American Civil War.
-Presently, the building operates as a Public House.
+Allerton Hall is a Grade II* listed former country house in Clarke's Gardens, Allerton, Merseyside, England.
+It was built in about 1736 for the Hardman family.
+It presently operates as a public house.

 History

 During the medieval period the manor of Allerton was held by the Lathom family.

 During her long widowhood, Elizabeth Lathom, the wife of Richard Lathom (1563–1602), occupied Allerton Hall.
 She gave her son, Edward Lathom, the occupation and profit of "this my hall in Allerton".
 Her other son, Richard Lathom, a Royalist, fought alongside his uncles in the English Civil War.
 Richard survived the war but his Estate was "forfeited in the name of treason" by Cromwell's parliament in 1652 and the commissioners of parliament subsequently confiscated the estate.
+Allerton was then purchased by the Percivals who held the house until 1736 and married into the Hardman family.

 When assessments were made for the hearth tax in 1666, Allerton Hall was one of the larger houses in the parish of Childwall with eight hearths; this was exceeded only by Speke Hall with twenty-one hearths and Brettargh Holt with nine.